-- A procurement strategy that will promote competition through a multi-contract approach, which is based on competitive tendering to the market for all main asset contracts - Open and transparent engagement between the project team and Scottish supply chain
+- A procurement strategy that will promote competition through a multi contract approach, which is based on competitive tendering approach to the market for all main asset contracts. - Open and transparent engagement between the project team and Scottish supply chain.

-• Support for the development of the Scottish supply chain, including highlighting procurement and other business opportunities
+• Support for the development of the Scottish supply chain, including highlighting procurement and other business opportunities.

-• Working with local industry organisations to increase the commercial awareness of the project and understand the barriers faced by new entrants

-- Organising meet the buyer events - Establish a Portal for local suppliers to register their services and receive project information (their information will then be shared with the Tier 1 bidders)

-• Establish the role of Supply chain and Skills manager, fisheries liaison officer and Western Isles Community engagement officer
+- Working with local industry organisations to increase the commercial awareness of the project and understand the barriers facing new entrants. - Organising Meet the Buyer events. - Establish a portal for local suppliers to register their services and receive project information (their information will then be shared with the Tier 1 bidders). - Establish the role of Supply chain and Skills Manager and Fisheries Liaison Officer.

-• Adopt industry wide initiatives that are designed to streamline the process and reduce costs for the supply chain, such as SOWEC's standard PQQ tools, a platform for advertising tenders and a standardized contracts approach.
+• Adopt industry wide initiatives that are designed to streamline the process and reduce cost for the supply chain, such as SOWEC's standard PQQ tools, platform for advertising tenders and a standardized contracts approach.

-This vision will ensure a competitive, commercially viable offshore wind sector in Scotland, focused on deeper water capabilities and innovative technology solutions, which is ready to deliver both domestically and globally.
+This vision will ensure a competitive, commercially viable offshore wind sector in Scotland, focused on deeper water capabilities and innovative technology solutions, that is ready to deliver both domestically and globally.